-As these leveraged ETF’s became more popular, so did warnings from regulators.
+As these leveraged ETFs became more popular, so did warnings from regulators.
 In June of 2009, the Financial Industry Regulatory Authority (FINRA) warned brokers that they must provide special training to brokers selling these instruments and must insure that customers fully understand what they are buying and the risks involved.

 The SEC chimed in two months later and warned customers that buy these products to have a broker willing to constantly monitor these funds.
+Specifically, the SEC says: